FrederiqueRetsema/aws-bitwarden/readme.md

 ```

 to open your vault.
 30 minutes later it will be closed again.
 I used the generic IP addresses 0.0.0.0/0 and ::/0 for this, it's just for 30 minutes and it saves you the trouble to find out which IP address you use on your mobile phone.

+## Costs
+The total costs for this application depend on how often you use your vault.
+The daily costs are $1.10 for EC2 (tax excluded).
+Please mind the SNS pricing: when you send 7 messages per open/close of the vault and the price per Transactional SMS is $0.1189, then you might have to pay $0,83 per day.
+During the setup of bitwarden you might consider raising the 30 minutes to 2 or 3 hours (7200 / 108000 seconds).

+For details for your region please look at this site: https://aws.amazon.com/sns/sms-pricing/